lucaguindani/nvim-argocd/README.md

 A lightweight Neovim plugin to control [ArgoCD](https://argoproj.github.io/) applications directly from your editor.

-Supports [Lazy.nvim](https://github.com/folke/lazy.nvim) setup and optionally integrates with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for easy app selection and actions, and [nvim-notify](https://github.com/rcarriga/nvim-notify) for improved notifications.
-If you decide to use [nvim-notify](https://github.com/rcarriga/nvim-notify), make sure to use a font which supported glyphs (for instance [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)).
+Supports [lazy.nvim](https://github.com/folke/lazy.nvim) setup, and optionally integrates with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for easy app selection and actions, as well as [nvim-notify](https://github.com/rcarriga/nvim-notify) for enhanced notifications.
+If you choose to use [nvim-notify](https://github.com/rcarriga/nvim-notify), make sure to use a font that supports glyphs (e.g., [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)).

 ---